-- 1) Tests for breath alcohol concentration will be conducted utilizing a National Highway Traffic Safety Administration (NHTSA) approved Evidential Breath testing device (EBT) operated by a trained Breath Alcohol Technician (BAT).
-Alcohol screening tests may be performed using a non-evidential testing device which is also approved by NHSTA.
+1) Tests for breath alcohol concentration will be conducted utilizing a National Highway Traffic Safety Administration (NHTSA) approved Evidential Breath testing device (EBT) operated by a trained Breath Alcohol Technician (BAT).
+A list of approved EBTs can be found on ODAPC's Web page for "Approved Evidential Breath Measurement Devices".
+Alcohol screening tests may be performed using a non-evidential testing device (Alcohol screening device (ASD) which is also approved by NHSTA.
+A list of approved ASDs can be found on ODAPC's Web page for "Approved Screening Devices to Measure Alcohol in Bodily Fluids".
 If the initial test indicates an alcohol concentration of 0.02 or greater, a second test will be performed to confirm the results of the initial test.
 The confirmatory test must occur on an EBT.
 The confirmatory test will be conducted no sooner than fifteen minutes after the completion of the initial test.
-The confirmatory test will be performed using a NHTSA-approved EBT operated by a trained BAT.
+The confirmatory test will be performed using a NHTSAapproved EBT operated by a trained BAT.
 The EBT will identify each test by a unique sequential identification number.
 This number, time, and unit identifier will be provided on each EBT printout.
 The EBT printout, along with an approved alcohol testing form, will be used to document the test, the subsequent results, and to attribute the test to the correct employee.
 The test will be performed in a private, confidential manner as required by 49 CFR Part 40, as amended.
-The procedure will be followed as prescribed to protect the employee and to maintain the integrity of the alcohol testing procedures and validity of the test result. - 2) An employee who has a confirmed alcohol concentration of 0.04 or greater will be considered a positive alcohol test and in violation of this policy.
+The procedure will be followed as prescribed to protect the

+- employee and to maintain the integrity of the alcohol testing procedures and validity of the test result. - 2) An employee who has a confirmed alcohol concentration of 0.04 or greater will be considered a positive alcohol test and in violation of this policy.
 The consequences of a positive alcohol test are described in Section Q of this policy.
 Even though an employee who has a confirmed alcohol concentration of 0.02 to 0.039 is not considered positive, the employee shall still be removed from duty for at least eight hours or for the duration of the work day whichever is longer and will be subject to the consequences described in Section Q of this policy.
 An alcohol concentration of less than 0.02 will be considered a negative test. - 3) Storer Transit Systems affirms the need to protect individual dignity, privacy, and confidentiality throughout the testing process.
 If at any time the integrity of the testing procedures or the validity of the test results is compromised, the test will be canceled.
 Minor inconsistencies or procedural flaws that do not impact the test result will not result in a cancelled test. - 4) The alcohol testing form (ATF) required by 49 CFR Part 40 as amended, shall be used for all FTA required testing.
 Failure of an employee to sign step 2 at the ATF will be considered a refusal to submit to testing.